 The focal point of the hall, sculptor Lyndon Smith's statue Mother and Children, stands within the sanctuary.
 The statue depicts a wartime family giving one another comfort and hope in the absence of loved ones overseas.

 On display behind glass on each side of the sanctuary is the nation's roll of honour.
 Within these books are the names of the nearly 30,000 New Zealand war dead.

 The coats of arms of the nine New Zealand provinces flank the walls above the books.
 The Lamp of the Brotherhood, dedicated to preserving remembrance and unity, is mounted on the back wall.

-Carved in stone above the sanctuary are doves of peace and verses from Psalm 139.
+Carved in stone above the sanctuary are doves of peace and verses from Psalm 139 in the Bible.

 Two large columns flank the steps to the sanctuary, each bearing engravings of members of the Commonwealth who fought in the two world wars, their coats of arms linked by stylised branches to the Tree of the Commonwealth.